 A star named after a special dog is often thought of as a memorial gift, but it can be a meaningful way to celebrate a living dog, too.
 Find out the name of your dog lover's pet and name a star for them through the International Star Registry.

 Any dog lover will agree that watching their dog play provides them with so much joy.
 Consider gifting a dog-safe toy that represents the occasion, like a cake for a birthday or Santa for Christmas.
-Chewy's Goody Boxes have fun themes and include several toys, treats, and even accessories for your giftee and their dog to enjoy.
+Chewy's Goody Boxes have fun themes and include toys, treats, and accessories for your giftee and their dog to enjoy.

 Pet hair gets everywhere, including the car.
 A handheld vacuum cleaner can be a thoughtful and useful gift idea for a dog owner, and this one is designed specifically for tough-to-grab pet hair.
 It's a bit of a splurge, but the recipient might love it so much they'll even vacuum your car for you!